ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## Why am I banned?
-Users are getting banned for several reasons not limited to:
+A user may get banned if they do any of the following:
--   Continuous misbehaviour regardless of how many infringements were given.
+-   Continuous misbehaviour regardless of how many infringements they accumulate.
--   Sharing your account with other people.
+-   Sharing their account with other users.
 -   Using multiple accounts.
 -   Hacking or cheating (see below).

 ## What is considered cheating?
-The rules says that any form of manipulation of the client; score hacking, macro-enabled full-combo sequences, and auto-aim are all considered cheating.
+The rules say that any form of manipulation of the client such as score hacking, macro-enabled full-combo sequences, auto-aim and anything else that plays the game for the player.

 This is a one-strike rule; cheaters will be *permanently banned*.